-Capital of Wales Dropdown content since 1955, Cardiff Dropdown content is unrecognisable from a few years ago.
+Capital of Wales since 1955, Cardiff is unrecognisable from a few years ago.
 With an exhilarating mix of heavyweight cultural sights, exciting regeneration projects – not least the revitalized Cardiff Bay – world-class sport, a prolific music scene and some seriously banging nightlife, it’s easy to see why Cardiff now ranks alongside London and Edinburgh as one of the UK’s most compelling destinations.
 So if you were in any doubt, here are ten great reasons to visit…

 If you want to shop like a local, head to the banks of the Taff, opposite the Principality Stadium, on Sunday mornings.
 You’ll find the tastiest local produce at the Riverside Food Market.
 Farmers from the surrounding countryside bring traditional Welsh meats and cheeses, while local chefs, bakers and makers share their artisan wares.